HaiderAleS/ParanoidSteam/README.md

     https://github.com/Jonius7/SteamUI-OldGlory/releases/latest
 Thank you [Jonius7](https://github.com/Jonius7) for making the OldGlory.
-Don't forget to check out their work and leave him a like ❤
+Don't forget to check out their work and leave them a like ❤

 ### Manual Installation